whitschroder/remote-sensing/_sources/gee.md

 Google Earth Engine provides an interface to process large amounts of spatial imagery with a few lines of code.
 Rather than searching for and downloading many raster files, Google Earth Engine processes imagery in the cloud.
 In this lab, students will learn how to conduct a supervised land classification in Google Earth Engine using JavaScript.

-After creating your Google Earth Engine account, go to <https://code.earthengine.google.com>.
+To get started with Google Earth Engine, you must have a Google account.
+Once logged into your Google account, register [here](https://code.earthengine.google.com/register).
+Click on the option to Get Started for noncommercial use.
+Select your organization type as academic, and continue through the necessary steps.
+Select the Community plan.
+Then click Register, and enable the Google Earth Engine API.

+Once registered, go to <https://code.earthengine.google.com>.
+You may be prompted to create a new project.
 Then, create a new script.

 ## Import Data